 About Boys & Girls Country

 Children need love and nurturing to thrive, and they need food, clothing, shelter, healthcare and education to grow up and become contributing adults.
-Boys and Girls Country is a 501(c)(3) nonprofit organization that has provided a home to almost 1400 children since its inception in 1971.
+Boys and Girls Country is a 501(c)(3) nonprofit organization that has provided a home to more than 1,400 children since its inception in 1971.

 The mission of Boys and Girls Country of Houston, Inc. (BGC) is to change the lives of children from families in crisis by loving and nurturing them in a Christian home environment, raising them to become self-sustaining and contributing adults.
 Our vision is that every child has a place to grow up and a sense of being home.